Early childhood education & care

 Release of Productivity Commission draft report

-The Productivity Commission has released the draft report of its Inquiry into Childcare and Early Learning and will be running public hearings including in Port Macquarie (11 August) and Sydney (14 and 15 August).
+The Productivity Commission has released the draft report of its Inquiry into Childcare and Early Learning.
+The due date for submissions is 5 September 2014.
 For more information and to download a copy of the report, visit the Productivity Commission website.

 Issue 13 of the Early Childhood Extra newsletter out now